-ART 183 Drawing the Human Figure (M1) (F-1,2)
+ART 183 Life Drawing (M1) (F)

 Offers a more animated perspective to a spatial environment than ART 111.
 Requires no previous studio experience and covers techniques and concepts that may overlap basic drawing.
 Includes work with a live model in numerous contexts and explores a broad range of media and techniques.
-Relates the figure to other figures, an environment, or more conceptual interpretations.
-Kiely, Staff.
+Relates the figure to other figures, an environment, and more conceptual interpretations.
+Kiely, Ryskin.

-ART 211 Drawing II: Contemporary Approaches (S-2)
+ART 211 Drawing II: Contemporary Visions (S)

 4 sem. hrs.
-Prereq.: ART 111, ART 183, or ART 213 or consent of the instructor.
+Prereq.: ART 111 or ART 183 or consent of the instructor.